Dhumpa sangita: Performances

 Dhumpa sangita performances have troupes of up to ten musicians who play different percussion instruments, a principal singer, chorus singers and a Gotipua dancer.
 In some performances the principal singing is accompanied by instruments like harmonium, tabla, flute, veena, mardala, thali and nagara.

 Declining popularity and attempts at revival

 Although an important part of the literary and cultural history of Odisha, dhumpa performances have become a rarity in the state.
 Only 30 to 40 practitioners of the art now live in Digapahandi, the birthplace of Kabisurjya and the dhumpa geet.
-In recent years, the Governments of Odisha and India have taken steps to revive interest in this art form.
+In recent years, the Government of Odisha and India have taken steps to revive interest in this art form.
 The Eastern Zonal Cultural Centre (EZCC), Kolkata has been promoting dhumpa sangita under its ‘guru-shishya parampara’ scheme.
 Patronage by the erstwhile royal family of Digapahandi have also helped set off a gradual revival in the art form.
 Guru Aditya Kumar Patro, Digapahandi, Ganjam.
 The notable exponents of the art form.